Klipper3d/klipper/docs/Code_Overview.md

   to convert from a "print time" to the main micro-controller's hardware clock by multiplying the print time by the mcu's statically configured frequency rate.
-The high-level host code uses print times to calculates almost all physical actions (eg, head movement, heater changes, etc.).
+The high-level host code uses print times to calculate almost all physical actions (eg, head movement, heater changes, etc.).
 Within the host code, print times are generally stored in variables named *print_time* or *move_time*.
 * MCU clock.
 This is the hardware clock counter on each